National Terrorism Advisory System

-The National Terrorism Advisory System (NTAS) is a terrorism threat advisory scale used by the US Department of Homeland Security since April 26, 2011.
+The National Terrorism Advisory System (NTAS) is a terrorism threat advisory scale used by the United States Department of Homeland Security (DHS) since April 26, 2011.

 The NTAS is the replacement for the often-criticized, color-coded Homeland Security Advisory System introduced by the George W. Bush administration in 2002.
 Janet Napolitano said that the color-coded system often presented "little practical information" to the public and that the NTAS will provide alerts "specific to the threat" with "a specified end date."

-On December 16, 2015, Secretary Jeh Johnson activated the bulletin capability for the first time.
+On December 16, 2015, secretary Jeh Johnson activated the bulletin capability for the first time.

-The Department of Homeland Security added an intermediate threat level in 2015, after the department identified a "new phase" in the global terrorist threat against the homeland.
+The DHS added an intermediate threat level in 2015, after the department identified a "new phase" in the global terrorist threat against the homeland.

 Background

 The Homeland Security Advisory System was created in response to the 9/11 attacks by the George W. Bush administration.
-After its announcement, Peter T. King, a Republican Representative from New York, said that the color-based assessments were useful at the time of their creation but that a more specific system was now needed.
+After its announcement, Peter T. King, a Republican representative from New York, said that the color-based assessments were useful at the time of their creation but that a more specific system was now needed.
 The five-level color system has been criticized as being vague and ineffective, and alert levels have rarely changed from the yellow ("elevated") and orange ("high") levels.

 The color-coded Homeland Security Advisory System is the predecessor to the NTAS.

-Mississippi Democratic Representative Bennie Thompson said that the color codes were often better at causing "Americans to be scared" rather than at telling citizens "the reason, how to proceed, or for how long to be on alert."
+Mississippi Democratic representative Bennie Thompson said that the color codes were often better at causing "Americans to be scared" rather than at telling citizens "the reason, how to proceed, or for how long to be on alert."
 The color-coded system has also been ridiculed by television comedians and shows such as Saturday Night Live.

 In July 2009, Napolitano created a task force to reassess the scale and concluded that the Homeland Security Advisory System was unclear and lacked public support, and the task force recommended discontinuing the scale.
 In November 2010, the Department of Homeland Security submitted a draft plan to overhaul the color system and create what one official called "a system that communicates precise, actionable information based on the latest intelligence."

 Launch

-The system was announced on January 27, 2011, by Secretary of Homeland Security Napolitano, during a speech at George Washington University.
+The system was announced on January 27, 2011, by secretary Napolitano, during a speech at George Washington University.
 Her official announcement followed reports about the NTAS that had surfaced the day before.

-Introducing the National Terrorism Advisory System, Napolitano said, "Today I announce the end of the old system of color-coded alerts.
+Introducing the NTAS, Napolitano said, "Today I announce the end of the old system of color-coded alerts.
 In its place, we will implement a new system that's built on a clear and simple premise: When a threat develops that could impact you—the public—we will tell you.
 We will provide whatever information we can so you know how to protect yourselves, your families, and your communities."
-Her speech was timed to complement US President Barack Obama's 2011 State of the Union Address, two days earlier.
+Her speech was timed to complement president Barack Obama's 2011 State of the Union Address, two days earlier.